How to uplift non-maximal gauged supergravities: Kaluza-Klein calculus

 \subsection{Field strength decompositions}

 We can now use the results in the main text to write down $\bar{C}_{(p)}$ in term of lower-dimensional forms.
 This will allow us to spell out the various non-linear field redefinitions needed to obtain gauge invariance.
-We stress that our computations do not depend on the dimension of the external space and are valid for any embedding tensor $X_{MN}{}^P$.
+We stress that our computations do not depend on the dimension of the external space and are valid for any compact gauging whose uplift satsify our topological conditions.
 We start by showing an example to illustrate the more general construction.

 \paragraph{2-forms} From the main text, we know that the piece coupling to the 1-forms $A^M$ is exact.
 The ansatz is thus of the form

 The last piece schematically encode further non-linear corrections while $v_{MN}$ is as yet undefined (it could be read from the ExFT 2-forms but we will show that we do not need this for the purpose of consistent truncation).
 Immediately, upon computing $\cD \bar{C}_{(2)}$, gauge invariance forces $dv_{MN} = -X_{MN}{}^P dc_P$ and we can write